thephpleague/csv/docs/9.0/reader/resultset.md

 ### Usage with the header

-If the `ResultSet::getHeader` is not an empty `array` the found records keys will contains the method returned values.
+If the `ResultSet::getHeader` is not an empty `array` the found records keys will contain the returned values.

 ```php
 use League\Csv\Reader;